antrianis/LFCS-official/stuff/OperationofRunningSystems.md

 * This info is contained in a library cache

-* The library cache can be re-build using `ldconfing`
+* The library cache can be re-build using `ldconfig`

 * The library cache is in /etc/ld.so.cache